GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-criteria-05.md

 ---

 <H2 id="content-creation">Content Creation</H2>
-<p>This section asks about your agency's development, testing, remediation, and conformance tracking of digital content, including but not limited to: documents, presentations, PDFs, spreadsheets, audio, video, multimedia, social media, and digital forms. </p>
+<p>This section asks about your reporting entity's development, testing, remediation, and conformance tracking of digital content, including but not limited to: documents, presentations, PDFs, spreadsheets, audio, video, multimedia, social media, and digital forms. </p>

 <!-- Expand/Collapse All "Understanding" Content -->
 <!-- Commented out as page has less than 1 Understanding